racingthebeam/beam256/docs/DEVLOG.md

   - LOAD, STORE split-reg indexed operations
   - some conditional jumps

+### Actual

+Implemented (native function calls) and all related opcodes:

+  - CALL (immediate address and register-based)
+  - NARGS - to get number of arguments from call frame
+  - RET (immediate value and register-based)

 ## Off-stream

   - write up docs for split-reg indexed operations